 Up again at the crack of dawn (5.15am).
 An early start was needed for our journey to Chitwan as part of the road is closed to all traffic after 9am, for 6 hours.
 The government is doing a lot of necessary road improvements, much-needed after the 2015 earthquake.

-Unfortunately I woke up with a ‘dicky’ tummy, which heralded the start of more unpleasant things to come!
+Unfortunately, I woke up with a ‘dicky’ tummy, which heralded the start of more unpleasant things to come!
 Popping Immodium before a very light breakfast, I thought would see me through the coming journey and it did.
-Despite being bounced around inside a tin can along the worst tracks (you can’t call them roads when there is an absence of tarmac) I have ever been on.
-Worse than the one experienced yesterday, and this one went on for hour after hour.
-The traffic was nose to tail on a single track road in both directions and any error meant a couple of 1000m’s drop for someone.
+Despite being bounced around inside a tin can along the worst tracks I have ever been on (you can’t call them roads when there is an absence of tarmac) worse even than the one experienced yesterday, and this one went on for hour after hour.
+The traffic was nose to tail on a single-track road in both directions and any error meant a couple of 1000m’s drop for someone.
 Thankfully not for us today.

 While I was dreaming of waterfalls and elephant dung, Sue went along with the rest of our party on an afternoon safari.
 She saw a million different types of birds, loads of elephants and crocodiles and some water buffalo.
 Wish I had been there, but nature was calling (constantly) in a different fashion.